evanx/webserva/README.md

 Having said that, I love SQL too and may use PostgreSQL to drive `pg.webserva.com` e.g. where each command is saved in a PostgreSQL record like `{account, keyspace, key, command, params}` which can be replayed for point-in-time recovery.

+#### Any query languages?

+We are considering experimenting with GraphQL as soon as time permits.

 #### But isn't Redis just for caching?

 Certainly Redis is the leading caching server.
 But actually Redis is an in-memory "data structure server."
 As such, it has many use cases, including fast shareable data storage, analytics, geo-spatial processing, synchronisation, queuing and messaging.